DevXtechnic/wallpapers/README.md

-# 🎨 Wallpapers Collection
+# 🧊 Minimal Wallpapers

-A curated collection of high-quality wallpapers for your desktop, featuring landscapes, coding themes, anime, and abstract art.
+A small, curated set of wallpapers focused on **minimalism, clarity, and low distraction**.

+No clutter.
+No random dumps.
+Just clean visuals that fit a focused workflow.

+---

-## 📺 Showcase Video
+## 📺 Preview

-A 60-second slideshow of all wallpapers in this collection is available:
+A short slideshow of the current collection:

 <video src="https://github.com/user-attachments/assets/20614262-35c4-42e7-8bcc-143fd5fce0ed"
 	controls
 	autoplay